Social Media and Studying – An Unlikely Match

+Social media and studying… it all seems counter-intuitive, right?
+Social media is a part of everything I do – why not include schooling in that!
 I had just posted about my school’s Awards Night on Instagram.
 Notifications of likes/comments were flooding my phone’s lock screen and instant gratification was flooding my mind’s reward centre.
 The picture I chose was a classic; a joyous grin, awards in hand, and a school blazer weighed down by metallic school badges.

-I felt proud of my achievements, namely achieving runner up to dux, an accolade I never dreamt of reaching.
+I felt proud of my achievements, namely achieving runner-up to dux, an accolade I never dreamt of reaching.
 Being at an academically selective school I had long ago accepted that this level of achievement was not meant for someone as ordinary as myself.

 But, as is so prominently emphasised here at A Team, I learnt firsthand that with the right mindset and support, anyone, no matter their predisposition, can reach the top of their field.

 This is a core belief that became and still is the driving force in my own schooling and it was this belief that my latest Instagram post was professing.
 The comments on my post were highlighting how inspiring and motivating the photo was.